aandiron/architect/a.andiron_The-Architect.md

 "God I want to accommodate your structure... your vision... your brilliant genius!
 Give me more!
 Please!
 More!"
 With every driving thrust she let out a loud gasp, but her eyes never broke contact with the architect's.
 She wanted to see his brilliant genius shining in his eyes while he rammed his building up into her cunt.

 There was a loud snap.
-And the architect fell suddenly forward no longer supported by the harness and the structure mounted to it.
+And the architect fell suddenly forward, no longer supported by the harness and the structure mounted to it.

 "What... what happened?"
 Asked the Mayor.

 "It broke.
 I broke my model in you."
-He slide it out of her, and it hung limply from the harness, the strong spine of its core snapped.
+He slipped it out of her, and it hung limply from the harness, the strong spine of its core snapped, the tip dangling down.

 "Oh... how... how sad it looks."

 "No matter!"
 Said the architect gesturing toward the large portal of the window behind them.
-"It's only a matter of time now before you will be able to gaze out your window at the full-sized real thing, and spend every day in your office contemplating my greatness!"
+"It's only a matter of time now before you will be able to gaze out your window at the full-sized real thing, and spend your every day contemplating my greatness!"